Asian markets mixed after Wall St decline, virus unease - KTVZ

 AP Business Writer

 BEIJING (AP) — Asian stock markets are mixed after a turbulent day on Wall Street as traders tried to forecast the impact of the coronavirus’s omicron variant.
-Shanghai and Tokyo fell while Hong Kong and Seoul advanced.
+Tokyo and Sydney fell while Hong Kong and Seoul advanced.
+Shanghai was unchanged.
 Wall Street’s benchmark S&P 500 index ended down 1.2%.
-The was despite surveys showing U.S. hiring and factory activity in November were better than expected.
+That was despite surveys showing U.S. hiring and factory activity in November were better than expected.
 The White House announced the discovery of the first omicron case in the United States.
 Governments have responded to the variant by tightening travel controls, fueling unease about the outlook for a global economic recovery.